 Going into this you should realize that a vasectomy should not be considered temporary birth control, but permanent sterilization.
 Some couples who fear they might change their minds, bank sperm before a vasectomy just to make sure it is still available for use.
 This is something that can be done at our laboratory since Dr. Werner, who is an expert in male infertility, has a full andrology laboratory, M.A.Z.E.
 Labs, on site.
 Another option is a vasectomy reversal.
 A vasectomy reversal is a complicated and time-consuming surgical procedure.
 While it requires specific expertise, there are doctors, like Dr. Werner, who specialize in this procedure although there is no guarantee that it will succeed.

-The good news is that since a no-scalpel vasectomy is performed with a single small incision in the skin, the recovery is usually quite easy.
+The good news is that since a no-needle, no-scalpel vasectomy is performed with a single small incision in the skin, the recovery is usually quite easy.
 Many of our patients tell us the recovery from certain dental procedures has been more difficult.
 Most men return to work the next day or, if the procedure is performed on a Friday, almost always on Monday.
 Tenderness and swelling of the surgical site and bruising of the scrotum are usually minimal.
 Ice should be applied intermittently for the first 24 hours.

 Serious complications are rare.
 Approximately 1 out of 150 patients will develop epididymitis, an inflammation of the epididymis.
 This will usually disappear on its own in one to two weeks.
-This is less likely in no-scalpel vasectomies because there is more flexibility in choosing the area to be cut.
+This is less likely in no-needle, no-scalpel vasectomies because there is more flexibility in choosing the area to be cut.
 If the interruption is in the middle of the scrotum, this inflammation is less likely than if the tube is blocked right next to the epididymis (i.e., lower in the scrotum).
 A similar percentage of patients will develop a hematoma, or deep bruise, which will prolong the recovery.
 Infection is extremely rare and can usually be treated with oral antibiotics.

 Effects on Sex Life